Enjoy crispy, yet healthier potato smashers with these Air Fryer Smashed Garlic Parmesan Baby Potatoes.

 These taters are an incredibly versatile side dish so have fun experimenting with serving them with different dishes!

-Important crispy crunchy parmesan potatoes cooking notes:
+Crispy crunchy parmesan potatoes cooking notes:

 - Boiling the potatoes – we will be boiling the potatoes first and then air frying them in this recipe.
 Doing so keeps the potatoes tender and moist inside and crispy on the outside.
 We have two ways to boil them — on the stovetop or in the pressure cooker.
 Both do the job just fine so choose the method that you prefer.